 Words To Watch Out For

-The Audio Shakespeare Pronunciation App: The Audio Shakespeare Pronunciation App is a Shakespeare pronunciation Dictionary.
-This section offers brief observations on the poetic diction of each play.
+Audio Shakespeare Pronunciation Dictionary This article offers brief observations on the poetic diction of each play.
 Each entry notes the percentage of prose and/or verse in a given play, as well as the amount of rhyming verse, if significant.
-It also includes a sampling of contractions and of words … Read More
+It also includes a sampling of contractions and of words that expand to fulfill the demands of the meter.
+Examples of … Read More

-Audio Shakespeare Pronunciation App The Audio Shakespeare Pronunciation App, is for anyone who is acting in Shakespeare’s plays or is teaching the plays or just likes to read the plays.
-The actors or readers have a quick access to the pronunciations of the words in all of the plays.
-This includes character and place names as well as any unusual … Read More
+The Audio Shakespeare App is for anyone who is acting in Shakespeare’s plays, teaching the plays or just likes to read the plays.
+The actors or readers have quick access to the pronunciations of the words in all of the plays.
+This includes character and place names as well as any unusual words.
+This Shakespeare app has more than 5000 … Read More

 Why Use the Audio Shakespeare Pronunciation App?

-Audio Shakespeare Pronunciation App.
+Why are correct pronunciations in Shakespeare important?
 While listening to the Audio Shakespeare Pronunciation App one might ask: Why are correct pronunciations in Shakespeare important?
-The primary reason is consistency.
+The primary reason is consistency!
 All of the characters inhabiting the world of the play should be consistent.
-For example, everyone says roh-SIL-yuhn for the Countess in All’s Well that Ends Well so we know that they all … Read More
+For example, everyone says roh-SIL-yuhn for the Countess in All’s Well that Ends Well so we know … Read More

 Accents Dialects and Foreign Languages

-Accents, Dialects and Foreign Languages.
+Why do we need a Shakespeare pronunciation guide?
 In some plays, accents are required of characters whose native language is not English.
 This occurs in both The Merry Wives of Windsor and Henry V. In the former, Dr. Caius, the physician, speaks English with a French accent and Hugh Evans, the schoolmaster, speaks English with a Welsh accent.
-The different accents of the … Read More
+The different … Read More